djkramnik/ui-annotations/README.md

   #### Buggos / QOL

+  * the styling of the extension popup should be site style agnostic.
+  * the popup forms on the overlay get blocked by the annotations / siblings.  higher zindex?
   * reddit countermeasure? (visibility:initial !important?)
   * unable to nav to 'Find A Store' on the starbucks.com page.
 Maybe this is due to the differently shaped nav criteria
   * improve the colours on the annotation dictionary
-  * the styling of the extension popup should be site style agnostic.

   #### Final straw